 Arguing with the raw figures is one thing, but what happens next is far more up in the air.
 "I don't buy into the whole Mad Max scenario," says John Rubino, of dollarcollapse.com, a site charting the decline and fall of the greenback while offering investment advice.
 "I think the big systems will continue to work fine.
-I just think we have created a lot of policies and institutions that have run their course.
+I just think we have created a lot of policies and institutions which have run their course.
 But democracy being what it is, we'd need to have a huge crisis before those in charge actually got together and revised those institutions."

-Rubino is another prominent collapser voice, author of The Coming Collapse of the Dollar, and The Money Bubble .
+Rubino is another prominent collapser voice, author of The Coming Collapse of the Dollar, and The Money Bubble.
 "I would've thought 2008 was the end for this system.
 To me, it wasn't clear we'd be able to borrow and print our way out of it.
 In the end, we did, but if we do that, it just sets the stage for an even bigger crisis."

-He made the biggest bucks of them all: $20 billion, and starred in Gregory Zuckerman's 2009 book The Greatest Trade Ever.
+He made the biggest bucks of them all: $20billion, and starred in Gregory Zuckerman's 2009 book: The Greatest Trade Ever.
 Since he stacked those greens, he has concentrated his hedge fund's firepower on effectively shorting the dollar by buying mountains of gold.
-For many of the same reasons: The numbers just don't add up.
-The US is going to have to keep printing more dollars and issuing ever-riskier bonds in order to service its colossal national debt, and at some point—even if the system may look rigged now—that's going to make the dollar worth a lot less.
-When inflation returns, he contends—and with the Fed's December interest rates hike, we're at the jump-off of that—everything is going to get increasingly wacky.
+For many of the same reasons: the numbers just don't add up.
+The US is going to have to keep printing more dollars and issuing ever-riskier bonds in order to service its colossal national debt, and at some point – even if the system may look rigged now – that's going to make the dollar worth a lot less.
+When inflation returns, he contends – and with the Fed's December interest rates hike, we're at the jump-off of that – everything is going to get increasingly wacky.

 Unfortunately, since Paulson started making this bet in the early 2010s, the needle has barely moved.
 King Dollar is still high on his throne, and in fact has strengthened in the recent round of anxieties.

-All three could, at heart, be described as "sound money" guys.
+All three could, at heart, be described as "Sound Money" guys.
 "Goldbugs" is the more pejorative term.
-To many, they're cranks who have a lot in common with the likes of Ron Paul—believers that the basic ability of the Fed to print money without backing it up is bunk and will kill us all.
+To many, they're cranks, who have a lot in common with the likes of Ron Paul – believers that the basic ability of the Fed to print money without backing it up is bunk and will kill us all.

 "Goldbugs" is the term used against them, because they believe rare metals will be the only thing left standing when the system drives itself off the cliff for the last time.
 Buy gold.
 Buy silver.
 You will need them to barter with local trappers and foragers in the Manhattan of 2020.

 The End doesn't have to happen one way, Rubino points out.
-Any number of events could trigger it—the coming Chinese slowdown, the Eurozone starting to break apart.
-Even just a dramatic fall in the value of the yen.
+Any number of events could trigger it – the coming Chinese slowdown, the Eurozone starting to break apart.
+Even just a dramatic fall in the value of the Yen.
 The system is now so inherently unbalanced that the trigger could be anything that had big knock-on effects, that could cause enough uncertainty to breed into contagion.
 In that scenario, as bankers lost faith in the system, America's colossal need to finance its national debt through borrowing in the bond markets would mean paying higher and higher interest rates to finance that debt, leading the world's largest economy into the exact same death spiral of unaffordable repayments as the Greeks.

 We are now a full seven years on from the last recession.
 Which means that, without ever feeling like we were letting the good times roll, we've arrived at the point where, historically, it would probably be time for another downturn.

 Dry, cautious, sharp, Rubino is nobody's idea of a frothing prepper.
 It's just that these things aren't sci-fi, he points out.
 They can happen.
 They've actually happened before – America has effectively been through four different monetary systems in the country's lifetime.
-They have already been right up to the rim of any sci-fi economics: "In 2008, the big bankers told George W. Bush that if they couldn't get funding, we were one day away from martial law," Rubino insists.
+They have already been right up to the rim of any sci-fi economics: "In 2008, the big bankers told George W Bush that if they couldn't get funding, we were one day away from martial law," Rubino insists.
 "In the last seven years, China has borrowed an amount of money bigger than the US economy...
 Midnight is coming.
 We're getting closer and closer all the time.
 Sometime, in the not too distant future, there's going to be a reckoning."

-"When it turns, it'll be sudden," Ameduri says.
-"It's going to be like birds on a telephone wire.
+"When it turns, it'll be sudden," Ameduri says, "It's going to be like birds on a telephone wire.
 One will go, then they'll all go.
 When that happens, we don't know what will happen.
 The US still has a lot of options on the table.
 They could even start a war to distract people from the currency crisis..."

 "When you and I talk about this, the subtext is that yes, this is all going to happen," says Rubino.
 "But if you invest correctly, you can make a fortune.
 There are ways to come through this and have it be the best time of your financial life."

 "I'm a millionaire now.
-Would I be worth $50 or $100 million if it does happen?"
+Would I be worth $50- or $100million if it does happen?"
 Ameduri ponders.
 "I don't know.
 But I can honestly tell you I'd be much happier as a small millionaire going on a Disney cruise next week than a bigger one living in a structurally unsound US."

-Doom-ridden as it may be, their dark realpolitik is that if it does happen, you need to be the guy taking potshots at the starving masses from behind your gold-embossed mansion gates, not the zombie pauper staggering the streets in search of rat-gnawed bread crusts.
+Doomy as it may be, their dark realpolitik is that if it does happen, you need to be the guy taking potshots at the starving masses from behind your gold-embossed mansion gates, not the zombie pauper staggering the streets in search of rat-gnawed bread crusts.

 "You can choose to prepare how you want," as Ameduri puts it.
-"But 30 years from now, would you rather be holding a shoebox full of gold, or a shoebox full of euros?"
+"But 30 years from now, would you rather be holding a shoebox full of gold, or a shoebox full of Euros?"